Yulgoat/TimeWarp/README.md

 ## Client

-The client is an Angular Web app that should be located in the /client directory (to create).
+The client is an Angular Web app that should be located in the /client directory.

 ## Mockups

-The static mockups of the UI (images, HTML files...) should be deliveed in the /mockup directory (to create).
+The static mockups of the UI (images, HTML files...) should be deliveed in the /client/mockups directory.

 The "actionable" version of the mockups should be delivered in the /client directory.
-It is recommanded but not mandatory to deliver this "actionable" version as an Angular app.
+It is recommanded but not mandatory to deliver this "actionable" version the first version of the Angular app.